 Where material is found to be of poor supporting value or of rock and when the Engineer cannot make adjustment in the location of the pipe, undercut existing foundation material within the limits established on the plans.
-Backfill the undercut with foundation conditioning material, Class V or VI select material.
-Encapsulate the foundation conditioning material with Type 4 engineering fabric prior to placing bedding material.
+Backfill the undercut with foundation conditioning material.
+Encapsulate the foundation conditioning material with foundation conditioning fabric prior to placing bedding material.
 Overlap all transverse and longitudinal joints in the fabric at least 18 inches.